Your cookie preferences

 What is a broadband outage?

-Outages don’t always just affect your property in particular, as many parts of a network are beyond the line that connects to your house.
-An outage could be a fault with internal systems run by the provider, between the provider’s broadband exchange and the cabinet on your street, or even due to high internet traffic in the area.
+An outage could be a fault with internal systems run by the provider, between the provider’s broadband exchange and the cabinet on your street, or sometimes even due to overwhelming internet traffic in the area.
 All of these issues would mean multiple customers would be affected at once.

 But an internet outage could also be specific to your own home connection, such as an issue with the cable that connects to your home, or another hardware error on your property.